HMS Viceroywas one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 bottle in a presention case to the First Sea Lord, Admiral Andrew

 Cunningham, who gave it to the Prime Minister.
-In a note dated 12 May Churchill thanked Cunningham for the “interesting souvenier” and congratulated the Viceroy’s crew on the sinking.
+Churchill thanked Cunningham in a note dated 12 Mayfor the “interesting souvenier” and congratulated the Viceroy’s crew on the sinking.

 her patrol and escort operations in the North Sea until the surrender

 of Germany in early May 1945, and then supported Allied Forces

 after the 9th Minesweeping Flotilla had cleared the harbour and

 approaches.
 She spent the summer of 1945 in the North Sea, paying off